scroberts/Running/Readme.md

 ## To Do (Alan):
 1. Alan looking at publishing ICDs.
-File in repository in json format that records the history, comments of ICD releases.
+File in repository in json format that records the history, comments of ICD releases.  (short term)

 2. Remove ingest
 script and have that work through the database directly.
-Need ability to update from Root (all or selected modules?) or selected latest from a submodule that may not yet have been committed to the Root.
+Need ability to update from Root (all or selected modules?) or selected latest from a submodule that may not yet have been committed to the Root. (longer term)

+## To Do (Kim and Scott):
+Run through a complete process to publish an ICD with tools following completion of Item 1 from Alan)